The Norman Conquest

 , as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Littleboys family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Littleboys Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Littleboys Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Littleboys family to the New World and Oceana